yaahc/rustconf/error-handling-isnt-all-about-errors.md

 Notes: Reporting and default context gathering done by panic hook

-once its done printing the report the panic handler cleans up either by unwinding or aborting
+once its done printing the report the panic handler cleans up either by unwinding the thread's stack or aborting the application all together.

 Next slide: Recoverable errors are modeled in rust with the enum `Result<T, E>`.